Evaluating Forecasts with scoringutils in R: Scoring forecasts

+\pkg{scoringutils} offers a second alternative workflow to conduct pairwise comparisons between models through the function \texttt{get\_pairwise\_comparisons()}.
+The purpose of this workflow is to obtain and visualise information on the direct comparisons between every possible pair of models, rather than just computing relative skill scores for every model.
+The function \texttt{get\_pairwise\_comparisons()} accepts the same inputs as \code{add\_relative\_skill()}, and returns a \code{data.table} with the results of the pairwise tournament.
+These include the mean score ratios for every pair of models, a \(p\)\textasciitilde value for whether scores for one model are significantly different from scores for another model, and the relative and scaled relative skill score for every model (depending on whether a baseline was provided or not).

-It is in principle possible to compute p-values to determine whether two models perform significantly differently. \pkg{scoringutils} allows to compute these using either the Wilcoxon rank sum test (also known as Mann-Whitney-U test) \citep{mannTestWhetherOne1947} or a permutation test.
-In practice, this is complicated by the fact that both tests assume independent observations.
-In reality, however, forecasts by a model may be correlated across time or another dimension (e.g.~if a forecaster has a bad day, they might perform badly across different targets for a given forecast date).
-P-values may therefore be too liberal in suggesting significant differences where there aren't any.
-One way to mitigate this is to aggregate observations over a category where one suspects correlation (for example averaging across all forecasts made on a given date) before making pairwise comparisons.
+\texttt{get\_pairwise\_comparisons()} computes \(p\)\textasciitilde values using either the Wilcoxon rank sum test (the default, the test is also known as Mann-Whitney-U test) \citep{mannTestWhetherOne1947} or a permutation test. \(p\)\textasciitilde values are then adjusted using \texttt{p.adjust}.
+In practice, the computation of \(p\)\textasciitilde values is complicated by the fact that both tests assume independent observations.
+In reality, however, forecasts by a model may be correlated across time or space (e.g., if a forecaster has a bad day, they might perform badly across different targets for a given forecast date). \(p\)\textasciitilde values may therefore be too liberal in suggesting significant differences where there aren't any.
+We previously suggested computing relative skill scores based on pairwise comparisons before summarising scores.
+One exception is the case where one is interested in \(p\)\textasciitilde values specifically: One possible way to mitigate issues from correlated forecasts, is to aggregate observations over a category where one suspects correlation (provided there are no missing values within the categories summarised over) to reduce correlation before making pairwise comparisons.
 A test that is performed on aggregate scores will likely be more conservative.